 In most small companies the directors and shareholders are one and the same and so they can choose the most tax efficient way to pay themselves.
 Using dividends can result in savings in NICs.
 This requires planning and needs to take account of the Dividend Allowance, which taxes dividends within the allowance at 0%, and dividend rates of tax.

-The Dividend Allowance is £2,000 from 6 April 2018, a reduction in the previous Allowance of £5,000, so careful planning is required.
+The Dividend Allowance remains at £2,000 for 6 April 2019 so careful planning is required.
 Please talk to us to decide what is appropriate for you.

 Warning - close company loans to participators